ElijahTanimowo/ElijahTanimowo/README.md

 #

 #### In On The Joke...?
-In On The Joke...? was what my team and I created for the 2024 Global Game Jam, which saw us create a game within 48 hours based on the topic "Make Me Laugh".
+In On The Joke...? is what my team and I created for the 2024 Global Game Jam, which saw us create a game within 48 hours based on the topic "Make Me Laugh".
 To view more info please visit the Global Game Jam 2024 page [here](https://globalgamejam.org/games/2024/joke-2).
 The repo can also be found [here](https://github.com/ElijahTanimowo/GlobalGameJam2024).

 Implementation and Front-End Development

+#

+#### AR Battleship
+AR Battleship is a project that two other students and I developed at Humber College where we had to recreate a classic board game as a mobile augmented reality experience.
+The repo can also be found [here](https://github.com/RalphRobes0324/AR_Battleship).

+Programmer, Game Designer & Main Animator

 #